 Peer support was initially discussed by the participants in their interviews as a mechanism they used when their “code doesn't run” or when they were asked (or needed) to do something beyond their current computational understandings.
 However, this theme continued to emerge as the participants worked through computational problems, often attributing their knowledge of a computational procedure to a friend or fellow graduate student helping them “do it with their data.”
-These peers offered an avenue for students to seek help, often voiced to be more comfortable than asking an adviser, where participants described both the fear of asking and “feeling dumb” or being “brushed off” because their adviser thought they should “be able to figure out how to do it.”
+These peers offered an path for students to seek help, often voiced to be more comfortable than asking an adviser, where participants described both the fear of asking and “feeling dumb” or being “brushed off” because their adviser thought they should “be able to figure out how to do it.”
 However, as opposed to the help participants received from their singular consultant, these students also voiced negative experiences they had encountered when seeking help from their peers, such as a peer sending them “helpful” code that they did not understand.

 Lastly, the adviser played an important role in students acquiring the computational knowledge necessary to perform applications.
 Despite students’ reluctance to seek out computational assistance from their adviser, advisers did often emphasize the importance of statistical computing skills, as well as introduce (or recommend) students to store their data using a relational database.
 The participants’ ability to understand both data structures and sorting or filtering data was largely attributed to their experiences working with these types of databases.
 Although these interviews found that advisers were often considered as the last line of defense, they were, however, viewed as an accessible way for students to better understand the statistical computing necessary for their independent research projects, which overall contributed to better computational understanding and skills for these students.